Oelnbod/oelnbod.github.io/_posts/2025-05-20-Abingdon-EndOf10-Install-Event.markdown

 Do you want to volunteer on this event?
 Send me an email!
 If you are a volunteer, look at this: [https://github.com/Oelnbod/Abingdon-EndOf10](https://github.com/Oelnbod/Abingdon-EndOf10)
-Or if you have no technical experience, tell your friends and family to come! :heart Any questions, comment below or email me at [joel.body@proton.me](mailto:joel.body@proton.me) .
+Or if you have no technical experience, tell your friends and family to come! :heart.
+Any questions, comment below or email me at [joel.body@proton.me](mailto:joel.body@proton.me) .

 This event is part of the EndOf10 initiative ([endof10.org](https://www.endof10.org)).